ScienceParkStudyGroup/rna-seq-lesson/_episodes/02-Rstudio.md

 ~~~
 {: .language-r}

-> Shortcuts
+Shortcuts:
-You will make lots of assignments and the operator `<-` is a pain to type.
+> You will make lots of assignments and the operator `<-` is a pain to type.
 Don't be lazy and use `=`, although it would work, because it will just sow confusion later.
 Instead, utilize **RStudio's keyboard shortcut: Alt + - (the minus sign)**.
 Notice that RStudio automagically surrounds `<-` with spaces, which demonstrates a useful code formatting practice.
 Code is miserable to read on a good day.
 Give your eyes a break and use spaces.
 RStudio offers many handy [keyboard shortcuts](https://support.rstudio.com/hc/en-us/articles/200711853-Keyboard-Shortcuts).
 Also, Alt+Shift+K brings up a keyboard shortcut reference card.